sitiporn/DebiasNeuro-components/README.md

 -  [x] vary value of neuron's representation experiment on (MNLI-mismatched)
 -  [ ] perform attention heads intervention using counterfactual and all set up same as neuron intervention
 -  [ ] Plot median of NIE for every layers
+-  [ ] recheck input and output module of attention block
+-  [ ] design intervention for attention head to use as counterfactual

 ## Result